GrigorisVasileiou/ProjectPortfolio/README.md

 ## Documentation

-The complete project report is available in the `docs` folder.
+The complete project report is available in the Report.pdf.

 The project report contains:
 - Use Case descriptions